serenity-is/docs/api/dotnet/Serenity.Net.Entity/Serenity.Data/DefaultRowTypeRegistry/ByConnectionKey.md

 | parameter | description |
 | --- | --- |
 | connectionKey | The connection key. |

+## Return Value

+Row types by the connection key

 ## See Also